-Viola pedunculata is a perennial, growing from a spongy rhizome.
-The plant is often low-growing, but can reach up to 6 inches (15 cm) in height.
-The leaves are up to 2.2 inches (5.5 cm) long, heart-shaped to oblong-triangular, scalloped or toothed, and glabrous or hairy.
+Viola pedunculata is a perennial plant that grows from a spongy rhizome.
+It is often low-growing but can reach up to 6 inches (15 cm) in height.
+Leaves are heart-shaped to oblong-triangular, up to 2.2 inches (5.5 cm) long, scalloped or toothed, and glabrous or hairy.
 It is summer deciduous.
-The fragrant flowers appear in March and April, and are a rich, saturated yellow to yellow-orange, with brown-purple nectar guides on the lower petals.
+Fragrant flowers appear in March and April, and are a rich, saturated yellow to yellow-orange, with brown-purple nectar guides on the lower petals.

 USDA hardiness zone 7a to 10b: from 0 °F (−17.8 °C) to 40 °F (+4.4 °C).